pnp/vscode-viva/README.md

 ![tenant details](./assets/images/tenant-links.png)

-After successful sign in an additional view is presented that shows list links to app catalogs available in the tenant, both tenant-level and all site-level app catalogs.
-Additionally it will show you all tenant-wide extensions installed on your tenant with.
+After successful sign in, an additional view is presented that shows a list of links to app catalogs available in the tenant, both tenant-level and all site-level app catalogs.
+You can expand each app catalog to reveal the list of apps contained within.
+Selecting an app navigates you to its details page.
+Additionally, hovering over an app node presents a set of actions, allowing you to perform various operations directly on the selected app.

+- **Deploy**: Makes the solution available for installation in sites but does not automatically install it.
+- **Retract**: Reverses the deployment, preventing the solution from being installed in sites.
+- **Remove**: Removes the app from the app catalog.
+- **Enable**: Allows end users to add the solution to their SharePoint sites.
+- **Disable**: Hides the solution from end users, preventing them from adding it to sites.

+Additionally, it will show you all tenant-wide extensions installed on your tenant.

 ![tenant details](./assets/images/app-catalog-list.png)